Unsub Extender: a Python-based web application for visualizing Unsub data: Functionality

 The bottom-right plot in Figure \ref{fig:four_linked_plots} shows Weighted Usage vs. Open Access percentage.
-This OA\% measurement is one of several fulfillment methods provided by Unsub to estimate how much content in each journal is freely available even a paid subscription.
+This OA\% measurement is one of several fulfillment methods provided by Unsub to estimate how much content in each journal is freely available even without a paid subscription.
 Unsub's help files define OA\% as an estimation of ``the percentage of usage that can be fulfilled via Green, Hybrid, or Bronze Open Access" \citep{unsub_help}.
 Unsub also notes that users can choose to exclude some of these access types in their dashboard projections if they wish; Bronze OA, for example, may be considered an unreliable mode of access for some institutions as it can be removed by the publisher at any time.
-(More information on the definitions of Open Access colors can be found at the Unpaywall website \citep{Unpaywall_OAtypes}).
+(More information on the Open Access colors and how Unsub defines them can be found at the Unpaywall website, a service also run by OurResearch \citep{Unpaywall_OAtypes}).

 In this example, most journals with very low Weighted Usage continue to be marked for cancellation, but those with OA\% over 70\% are also marked to cancel even as Usage begins to rise.
 In that region, Usage may be rising but Open Access availability rises as well.
 Making decisions on this criteria does require more work to understand exactly how the journal is providing Open Access content, and an institution must make sure they are comfortable with relying on that mode of fulfillment before they mark the title for cancellation.